spectrocloud/librarium/content/docs/05-workspace/2-workload-features.md

 6. Confirm the information provided to complete the wizard.

-7. The user set with the Workspace role can take Workspace-wide backup and Restores in compliance with their permissions and privileges.
+7. The user set with the Workspace Role can take Workspace-wide Backups and Restores in compliance with their permissions and privileges.

 # Prerequisites